-Plain Faraday’s indie sound lies somewhere between acoustic Americana and modern folk, often integrating aspects of indie-rock, jazz, and an increasing amount of groove funk.
-Their quest for meaningful lyrics and dynamic compositions are guided by a respect for wood and steel, times past and present.
+Plain Faraday’s unique sound lies somewhere between modern folk and neo-funk (it’s a Colorado thing).
+Influences of indie-rock, Americana, jazz, and pop abound.
+The group’s quest for meaningful lyrics and dynamic compositions are guided by a respect for wood and steel, times past and present.

-When not playing music, Team Faraday can be found roaming the streets of Golden, Colorado, consuming local brew (coffee and beer), throwing down in a game of chess, hucking a disc with friends in a city park, basking riverside in the warm sun, kicking the hacky-sack, and exploring the inspiring Rocky Mountains.
+When not playing music, the Faraday crew can be found roaming (or skating) the streets of Denver, sipping local brew, throwing down in a game of chess, kicking the hacky sack with friends in the park, basking riverside in the warm Colorado sun, and exploring the inspiring Rocky Mountains.